rubyredrick/ri_cal/README.txt

   3. date-times with a specified time zone.

 RiCal can be given ruby Time, DateTime, or Date objects for the value of properties requiring an iCalendar DATE-TIME value.
-It can also be given a two element array where the first element is a Time or DateTime, and the second is a string representation of the time zone identifier.
+It can also be given a string

 Note that a date only DATE-TIME value has no time zone by definition, effectively such values float and describe a date as viewed by the user in his/her local time zone.